 Cultural Sensitivity: Recognize and respect the diverse cultural backgrounds of individuals who have experienced trauma.
 Be aware of cultural considerations and seek to understand the impact of cultural factors on their experiences and recovery.
 Adapt your approach accordingly, ensuring it aligns with their cultural values and beliefs.

-Remember, every individual's experience of trauma is unique, and it's essential to approach their healing journey with empathy, flexibility, and a person-centered perspective.
+Remember, every individual's experience of trauma is unique, and it's essential to approach their healing journey with empathy, flexibility, and a person-centred perspective.
 Supporting individuals who have experienced trauma requires a trauma-informed lens and a commitment to ongoing learning and growth as a peer support worker.